Areas / BN6 · postcode district guide

 0%

-The median home in BN6, Mid Sussex has sold for £525,500 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £614,216 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
-That's drawn from 816 recorded sales — a liquid, actively-traded local market.
+The average house price in BN6, Hassocks over the last three years is £611,562, with a median sold price of £528,000 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
+That's drawn from 830 recorded sales — a liquid, actively-traded local market.

 BN6 price trend